Partula rosea: Description

+Uses

+The shell of this species was used to make lei, like Partula varia from the same island.

 Distribution

 This species was endemic to Huahine, French Polynesia.
-It is now extinct in the wild, only existing in captivity.
+It was extinct in the wild, only existing in captivity.

-Half the world's population of this snail is within one room at a zoo in the UK.
+Half the world's population of this snail was within one room at a zoo in the UK.
+In 2019 the species was reintroduced to the wild on Huahine.